samuelgoto/proposal-block-params/README.md

 This is an early exploration of an extension to the JS language to enable a [DSL](https://medium.com/@daveford/80-of-my-coding-is-doing-this-or-why-templates-are-dead-b640fc149e22) designed to manipulate the DOM.

-The syntax is largely inspired by [Kotlin builders](https://kotlinlang.org/docs/reference/type-safe-builders.html) (i.e. they look ilke {}-trees rather than XML) and the application is largely inspired by [JSX](https://facebook.github.io/react/docs/introducing-jsx.html) (i.e. templating language to build HTML components).
+The syntax and semantics are largely inspired by [Kotlin builders](https://kotlinlang.org/docs/reference/type-safe-builders.html) (i.e. they look ilke {}-trees rather than XML).
+It is meant to be used as a DSL like [JSX](https://facebook.github.io/react/docs/introducing-jsx.html) (i.e. templating language to build HTML components).

 This is currently prototyped as a transpiler.